-The Agricultural Area comprises all lands not designated Settlement Area, or Natural Environment Area.
+The Agricultural Area comprises all lands not designated Settlement Area.

-The primary use of land in the Agricultural Area shall be agriculture, agriculture-related uses and on-farm-related industrial and commercial diversified uses in accordance with Section 3.3.5 and accessory uses.
+The primary use of land in the Agricultural Area shall be agriculture, agriculturerelated uses and on-farm diversified uses in accordance with Section 3.3.5.

 Agriculture-related uses shall be directed to Settlement Areas except where they are essential to the functioning of agriculture, are consistent with the Guidelines on Permitted Uses in Prime Agricultural Areas, require a location in close proximity to agriculture or would cause conflicts in Settlement Areas.